 1. Include a CTA Box in-post

 A Call-to-action box is visual and attention-grabbing.
 The box makes it easily noticed.
 It encourages readers to take a specific action, and clicking it takes users to the next step of the process.
-You can encourage them to subscribe to your newsletters to nurture leads through email marketing, to start a free trial, or to view products that you’ve mentioned within the post.
+You can encourage them to subscribe to your newsletters to find business prospects and nurture leads through email marketing, to start a free trial, or to view products that you’ve mentioned within the post.

 One study found that CTAs in content marketing were essential for increasing conversion rates: